fholmer/netdef/docs/user_guide/tutorial/04_putting_it_all_together.rst

                 )
             return

-        if not isinstance(incoming, SubprocessSource):
+        if not isinstance(incoming, CmdSource):
             self.logger.error(
-                "Got write event for %s, but only SubprocessSource is supported", type(incoming)
+                "Got write event for %s, but only CmdSource is supported", type(incoming)
                 )
             return

-We have verified that the source is an instance of :class:`SubprocessSource`.
+We have verified that the source is an instance of :class:`CmdSource`.
-Knowing this we can safely call :attr:`SubprocessSource.get_command_and_args` to get the command.
+Knowing this we can safely call :attr:`CmdSource.get_command_and_args` to get the command.

 .. code-block:: python